 When it comes to Parkinson’s disease, many receive the bulk of their care at home from family members and friends, particularly in the initial stages of the disease.
 As a professional home care company in southern Oregon, we realize firsthand the unique obstacles experienced by family members providing care for someone with Parkinson’s disease, and want you to know you’re not alone!
-We’re on hand to provide tips and to partner with you to make sure your loved one receives the very best possible care at all times.
+We’re on hand to provide care tips for Parkinson’s disease so that you can make sure your loved one receives the very best possible care at all times.

 For starters, keep these Parkinson’s-specific tips in mind: